Creative drawing and painting: developing skills and techniques ADED11386E

 Short Description

-This course provides a practical approach to drawing and painting suitable for both beginners and students with some previous experience.
-It is designed to introduce you to drawing and painting skills and to teach you techniques using a variety of media such as acrylics, oils, gouache and watercolour.
+This course provides a practical approach to drawing and painting and is suitable for both beginners and students with some previous experience.
+The course is designed to introduce you to drawing and painting skills and to teach you techniques using a variety of media such as acrylics, oils, gouache and watercolour.
 You will learn how to plan your paintings through preparatory studies, developments, experiments and research to produce finished works of art.
-Materials are not provided.
+Throughout the course you will be introduced to a variety of professional artists and introduced to the process of identifying the skills and techniques used by these artists, and how these could be applied to your work.

 Timetable